wcember/pypub/docs/source/tutorial_reddit.rst

 .. rubric:: Footnotes

-.. [#f1] If you are using a version of python earlier than 2.7.9, you may get SNIMissingWarning exception.
-You can safely ignore this.
+.. [#f1] If you are using a version of python earlier than 2.7.9, you may get SNIMissingWarning exception, which has to do with verifying HTTPS certificates.
+You should consider upgrading your version of python or following the instructions `here <http://urllib3.readthedocs.io/en/latest/security.html#snimissingwarning>`